-The Genealogy Society of Washtenaw will meet on Sunday October 26th 2014 at 1:30 PM in the Education Center Auditorium at St. Joseph Mercy Hospital, 5305 Elliott Drive, Ypsilanti, Michigan.
+The Genealogical Society of Washtenaw County will meet on Sunday, November 23rd, 2014 at 1:30 PM in the Education Center Auditorium at St. Joseph Mercy Hospital, 5305 Elliott Drive, Ypsilanti, Michigan.
 The meeting is free and open to everyone.
 A map of the location can be found on the "About Us" page of this website.

-The class following the presentation will be Moving to Michigan presented by a panel of GSWC members.
+The class following the presentation will be "Problem Solving in Washtenaw County" presented by members of the GSWC Research Committee.

 The purpose of our society is to aid and assist members in genealogical studies, to encourage the collection and preservation of family and public records, and to promote the exchange of genealogical information.
 The society functions primarily through the volunteer efforts of its members.
 All are welcome to participate in the many varied service activities we offer.

 The Genealogical Society of Washtenaw County (GSWC for short) was founded in 1974 and incorporated as a non-profit organization on 25 August 1977.
 The GSWC became a member of the newly organized Michigan Genealogical Council

 (MGC) in May, 1974.
 The MGC seeks to coordinate and encourage activities in the field of family history throughout the State of Michigan.
 The GSWC is also a member of the Federation of Genealogical Societies

 If you are interested in genealogy and local history, you are welcome to join us.
 Membership includes all programs and activities, use of the society library and files, and subscriptions to the quarterly publication Family History Capers and to the GSWC Newsletter.
 We welcome those who are beginning their family research as well as those more experienced.
 Our meetings are open to the public.